-Dr. Shilpa Sant is an Assistant Professor at University of Pittsburgh School of Pharmacy in the Department of Pharmaceutical Sciences.
+Dr. Shilpa Sant is an Associate Professor at University of Pittsburgh School of Pharmacy in the Department of Pharmaceutical Sciences.
 She holds a secondary appointment in the Department of Bioengineering.
 She is a faculty member at UPMC-Hillman Cancer Center and McGowan Institute for Regenerative Medicine.

 After earning her Bachelors in Pharmaceutical Sciences and Masters in Pharmacology from the University of Mumbai, Dr. Sant received her PhD in Pharmaceutical Technology from the University of Montreal, Canada.
 Before joining Pitt, she was interdisciplinary training fellow at the Wyss Institute for Biologically Inspired Engineering and the Center for Bioengineering at Brigham and Women's Hospital, Harvard Medical School.

 The central research theme in her lab is to develop physiologically relevant three-dimensional microenvironments with the goal to elucidate how microenvironmental factors drive cellular behaviors in disease progression as well as in tissue repair/regeneration.
 Her research team combines interdisciplinary biomaterial-, molecular/cell biology- and micro/nanotechnology-based approaches to build biomimetic microenvironments.
 Her work is funded by National Cancer Institute, National Institute of Health.
 Visit her laboratory here.